What We Believe

-We head up the Buddy Bags program for Maconaquah Elementary Schools which provides weekend meals to eligible children in grades K-5 to help fight local hunger.
+We support the Buddy Bags program for Maconaquah Elementary Schools which provides weekend meals to eligible children in grades K-5 to help fight local hunger.
 We support missionaries in Slovenia, Arizona, and across the globe through various channels.
 We are looking to grow in numbers and would love to welcome you to worship with us.

 The church is nestled on three acres of land surrounded by rich corn and soybean fields.
 The building is wheelchair accessible and features a large sanctuary with beautiful stained-glass artistry behind the stage and a balcony with multiple classrooms.
 It also has two basements for the children’s ministry, a large entry and fellowship hall with attached kitchen and also a cozy library.
 Off the fellowship hall is the main office and pastors’ offices.
 Outside there is a newly built pavilion with roof and kitchen area and a recently updated playground.